-- To make the meatballs, put the ground meats into a large bowl.
+- Put the ground meats into a large bowl.
 Grate the onion over the bowl on the side of a large box grater.
 Add the remaining ingredients (except the olive oil) and mix together with your hands or a large fork until thoroughly combined.
 Form into 2-inch diameter balls and arrange on a large baking sheet.

 - Drain the fat from the pan.
 (Note – if you don’t have a large sauté pan with at least 3 inch sides, fry the meatballs in a sauté pan, in batches if necessary so you don’t crowd the pan.
 Make the sauce in a separate wide saucepan or soup pot.)

-- To make the gravy, place the pan back over moderate heat.
+- Place the pan back over moderate heat.
 Add the olive oil, onion and 1 teaspoon salt.
 Cook the onions until they become very soft.
 If they begin to brown, add a few tablespoons of water, lower the heat and cover the pan until they’re ready.